 With that said, here are the few high-ticket clients or those who pay a high price for graphic designs;

 1.)
 Content Marketers:

-Mostly B2B Content Marketers, usually, they are agencies and companies.
+Most B2B Content Marketers are from agencies and companies.
 They usually have a long-term partner who will be catering to their design needs.
 And it’s not all about price, it’s about meeting their deadline and standards.
 So they are willing to pay higher to maintain the relationship.

 2.)
 B2B Digital Marketers:

 Small to Medium-sized marketers are usually the ones with a good budget and clientele.
 They usually hate futzing around for revisions, payment issues, the credibility of the designer and other factors, so they usually pay higher than a B2C client